Introduction

 How to use KServe with Kubeflow?

-Kubeflow also provides the models web app to manage your deployed model endpoints with a web interface.
+Kubeflow also provides the models web application to manage your deployed model endpoints with a web interface.

 Feedback